Narva Estonia – Visiting the outer border of the EU with Russia

 Ressurection Cathedral

-The Resurrection Cathedral is the most important Orthodox place of worship in the city.
-It was built at the same time as the Lutheran Alexander Church (see below) and is the only building of its kind in Estonia in the Neo-Byzantine style.
-This is also the reason why it is architecturally quite out of the ordinary in relation to other Orthodox churches in these parts and could easily stand in Greece or Bulgaria in this form.
-The textile entrepreneur Kreenholm, who also supported the construction of the Alexander Church, was mainly responsible for the financing.
-Later we will learn more about this visionary entrepreneur.
+The Cathedral of the Resurrection is the most important Orthodox church in the city.
+It was built at the same time as the Protestant Alexander Church (see below) and is the only building of its kind in Estonia in the Neo-Byzantine style.
+This is also the reason why it stands out architecturally in relation to other Orthodox churches in these parts and could easily be found in this form in Greece or Bulgaria.
+The textile entrepreneur Kreenholm, who also supported the construction of the Alexander Church, was primarily responsible for the financing.
+We will find out more about this visionary entrepreneur later.

 narva estonia